 \subsection{Experimental Setup}

-We benchmark our proposed algorithm against agents trained with vanilla D-SAC \cite{Christodoulou2019SoftAF} Non ten different games from the Atari 2600 arcade learning environment \cite{Bellemare2012TheAL}.
+We benchmark our proposed algorithm against agents trained with vanilla D-SAC \cite{Christodoulou2019SoftAF} on nine different games from the Atari 2600 arcade learning environment \cite{Bellemare2012TheAL}.
 We begin each game with up to 30 no-op actions, so as to allow the agent a random starting position as per \cite{mnih2013playing}.
-For our evaluation we follow the protocols of the respective author and test the deterministic policy of the agent after every 500,000 steps (2M frames) for 10 episodes with a cap of 5mins or 18000 frames across three different random seeds.
-We conduct our experiments on a NVIDIA RTX A5000 with Intel Xeon Silver 4310 CPU.
+For our evaluation we follow the protocols of the respective author and test the deterministic policy of the agent after every 1M steps (4M frames) for 10 episodes with a cap of 5mins or 18000 frames across three different random seeds.
+Our experiments are conducted on a NVIDIA RTX A5000 with Intel Xeon Silver 4310 CPU.

-For our experiments we use CleanRL \cite{huang2022cleanrl}, with the additional details such as hyper-parameters used included in the Appendix.
-We use the imgaug \cite{imgaug} library to create the OOD shifted form of Atari, the augmentations are only applied during test time and not during training.
-We highlight that other forms of image augmentations (i.e. Gaussian Noise, Contrast, Saturation) can be used to evaluate agents, however we chose "Snow", "Rain" and "Fog" to simulate the more likely shifts from the real-world environment.
-Our algorithm does not require any supplementary data or tedious hyperparameter tuning (our Lagrange multipliers are computed on the fly during training).
+For our experiments we use CleanRL \cite{huang2022cleanrl}, with additional details such as hyper-parameters included in the Appendix.
+We use imgaug \cite{imgaug} to create the OOD shifted form of Atari, the augmentations are only applied during test time.
+We highlight that other forms of image augmentations (i.e. Gaussian Noise, Contrast, Saturation) can be used to evaluate agents, however we chose "Snow", "Rain" and "Fog" to simulate the more likely shifts in the real world.